awsdocs/amazon-msk-developer-guide/doc_source/troubleshooting.md

 To resolve this issue, we recommend that you upgrade your cluster to [Amazon MSK bug\-fix version 2\.4\.1\.1](supported-kafka-versions.md#2.4.1.1), which contains a fix for this issue\.
 For information about updating an existing cluster to Amazon MSK bug\-fix version 2\.4\.1\.1, see [Updating the Apache Kafka version](version-upgrades.md)\.

- The workarounds for solving this issue without upgrading the cluster to Amazon MSK bug\-fix version 2\.4\.1\.1 are to either set the Kafka clients to use [Static Membership Protocol](#consumer-group-rebalance-static) , or to [Identify and Reboot](#consumer-group-rebalance-reboot) the coordinating broker node of the stuck consumer group\.
+ The workarounds for solving this issue without upgrading the cluster to Amazon MSK bug\-fix version 2\.4\.1\.1 are to either set the Kafka clients to use [Static membership protocol](#consumer-group-rebalance-static) , or to [Identify and reboot](#consumer-group-rebalance-reboot) the coordinating broker node of the stuck consumer group\.

-### Implementing Static Membership Protocol<a name="consumer-group-rebalance-static"></a>
+### Implementing static membership protocol<a name="consumer-group-rebalance-static"></a>

 To implement Static Membership Protocol in your clients, do the following: